Steve and Sharon, being that they're a long established couple before forming the team.

 Black and Gray Morality: AIM and SHIELD.
 AIM is obviously evil as they are planning to keep information that could save the world from being destroyed out of the reach of anyone who could save them and used the Iron Patriots to attack targets the government was watching, killing innocent civilians in the process.
 SHIELD employs memory tech so that the people working for them can't remember the missions or the team when they're not working - YMMV on how gray this part is as it is with their consent - but they also went through with testing the tech by shooting Clint and allowing him to be tortured to see if it would hold, despite at least one member feeling very uncomfortable with it.

-Break The Hautie: While Mockingbird was already broken, after she gets left behind enemy lines by Maria Hill, she goes through this.
-At first it has her start to question who she really is, thinking she might be a skrull, but then Forsen reveals he knows who she is and locks her up.
+Break the Haughty: While Mockingbird was already broken, after she gets left behind enemy lines by Maria Hill, she goes through this.
+At first it has her start to question who she really is, thinking she might be a Skrull, but then Forson reveals he knows who she is and locks her up.
 Cue above mentioned Brainwashed and Crazy trope.
-The current storyline is called How To Maim a Mockingbird, which should give you an idea of what's going down; assuming she survives this, she's goin to be even more broken then she is already.
+The current storyline is called How To Maim a Mockingbird, which should give you an idea of what's going down; assuming she survives this, she's going to be even more broken then she is already.

 Token Evil Teammate: Taskmaster, being the only non-hero on the team, and one the others all hate.
 It turns out that he's genuinely on their side and not so evil after all.